 Sounds complicated?
 It is.
 That is why an accordion is one of the most difficult musical instruments to master.
 And I haven’t even touched on the physical dimensions of the instrument.

 An accordion is quite large and heavy.
 That is why most musicians and music teachers recommend that accordionists should play it sitting down.
 A keyboard accordion, for example, can have 41 keys.
 The smallest of this type of accordion is about 14 inches and can weigh anywhere between 10 and 12 pounds.
 Larger ones can come it at 30 to 35 pounds.

 Can be Backbreaking

 While an accordion has shoulder straps to help distribute its weight, there is still the risk of injuring or hurting your back.
 I have met some people who complain of back pain after spending a few hours learning to play the accordion.
 So, you might want to think again about learning to play this musical instrument.

-Learning to play an accordion is not only challenging.
+Learning to play the accordion is not only challenging.
 It can also be very tiring.
 You need both strength and patience to see yourself as a true accordionist.
 You will also need absolute coordination of your two hands.
 If you’re looking for the hardest instrument to play consider taking up the harp!

 4. Acoustic Drums

 The drum is one of the oldest musical instruments known to man.
 Of course, it wasn’t always a musical instrument.
 It served as a defense tool, sounding the alarm to a fort of an impending threat.
 It also provided the cadence to a marching army as it moved across the fields of battle.